-When it comes to the advantages of slab foundations, there are more than just the aesthetic benefits.
+When it comes to the advantages of melbourne underpinning, there are more than just the aesthetic benefits.
 Slab foundations can offer many advantages in the efficiency and durability of structures.
 In addition, they can offer increased safety for those walking around them.
 Furthermore, they offer better resistance to fire damage and natural disasters such as earthquakes.
 However, you might be wondering which structures can be supported by a slab foundation and which ones cannot.

 An excavated area that does not contain any soft soil should be treated with an engineered concrete slab foundation.
 This type of foundation provides the strongest footing, most waterproofing, and most resistive to water, wear and tear.
 A typical concrete slab foundation is actually a precast, thick, solid concrete slab that is poured directly onto the earth all at once.
 The sides of this slab are usually thicker (at least 24 inches) so that additional structural support can be added around the outer edge.
 If the area that will be poured does not have any soft soil, an organic based concrete slab may be used.

 One of the primary disadvantages of a concrete slab foundation lies in the amount of soil pressure that must be exerted on it to keep it upright.
 If the area that will be poured has a lot of hills and ridges, then more soil pressure will be exerted on the foundation.
 Additionally, if the area contains a lot of clay soil, then there will be a greater amount of water evaporation from the soil.
 Therefore, additional drainage will become necessary and more foundation damage will occur.